citrus77/shopify-summer2022/README.md

-# Shopify Frontend Challenge
-# Fun with GPT-3
+# Shopify Frontend Challenge: Fun with GPT-3

 To run this locally you must have Node.js installed.
 Clone this repository and from the project directory run "npm install".